-This is an exciting time for our school as we are expanding our school from 1 class per year group to 2 classes per year group.
-September 2015 will be the 1st year when we have 2 reception classes and by the year 2021, we will be fully 2 form entry with 14 classes in total.
+We expanded our school from a one form entry to two form entry and now have 14 classes in total.
 We will continue to ensure that St. Helen’s Catholic Primary School is a warm and friendly community where everyone is valued.

 Our Mission Statement, which was written by the pupils, is central to everything we do and is based on the word RESPECT.
 Our pupils are often involved in writing whole school policies such as the Playground Code which they review and add to each year.

 Pupils start their 7 year journey in one of the early years foundations classes then progress through class 1 and 2 – the Key Stage 1 or infant classes and then enter the Key Stage 2 or Junior classes 3, 4, 5 and 6.
 The pupils then leave us to start their Secondary School education.

 We are a welcoming, inclusive school – all pupils and their families are welcome here and pupils with Special Educational Needs benefit from our good SEND provision.
 We also have toileting facilities for the disabled.